Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Introduction

 \section{Introduction}

-The increasing prevalence of big volume and velocity data, eventually coming from different data sources, entails a great opportunity but also a major challenge of modern data analysis and, in particular, of Bayesian statistics.
-The computational burden required by Markov chain Monte Carlo simulation \citep{Gelman2013}, that is the state-of-the-art approach to Bayesian inference, is often not compatible with time constraints and memory limits.
-Therefore, in the last two decades many efforts have been spent to develop alternative estimation methods not involving posterior simulation.
-In this context, optimization-based algorithms play an important role because of their ability to provide a reasonably good approximation of the posterior, while keeping a high level of efficiency.
-Within this family, two important examples are the Laplace approximation \citep{Raftery1996}, along with its integrated nested generalization \citep{Rue2009}, and the variational inference approach, which includes, among others, local variational approximation \citep{Jaakkola2000}, mean field variational Bayes \citep{Ormerod2010, Blei2017}, expectation propagation \citep[Chapter 10]{Minka2013, Bishop2006}, stochastic variational inference \citep{Hoffman2013}, black-box variational inference \citep{Ranganath2014, Kucukelbir2017, Ong2018} and natural gradient variational inference \citep{Khan2017, Khan2018b}.
-All of these are mainly concerned with the estimation of hierarchical Bayesian models with a regular likelihood function, often belonging to the exponential family.
-For instance, both Laplace approximation and stochastic variational inference require for the log-likelihood function to be differentiable with continuity from one to three times, depending on the implementation.
-On the other hand, mean field variational Bayes and expectation propagation are employed when the hierarchical model can be described through a Bayesian factor graph with locally conjugate nodes, like for the Gibbs sampling algorithm \citep{Gelman2013}.
+The increasing prevalence of large-scale and high-velocity data, often originating from multiple sources, presents both significant opportunities and challenges in modern Bayesian statistics.
+In contemporary real-world data applications, the computational demands of Markov chain Monte Carlo simulation methods \citep{Gelman2013}, the standard approach to Bayesian inference, often exceed practical time constraints and available memory resources.
+During the past two decades, significant efforts have therefore been devoted to developing alternative estimation methods that avoid posterior simulation.
+In this regard, optimization-based algorithms have played a crucial role, offering a highly efficient approach while providing a reasonable approximation of the posterior distribution.
+Within this family, key examples include the Laplace approximation \citep{Tierney1986} and its integrated nested generalization \citep{Rue2009}, as well as variational inference methods such as mean-field variational Bayes \citep{Ormerod2010}, expectation propagation \citep{Minka2013}, stochastic variational inference \citep{Hoffman2013} and black-box variational inference \citep{Ranganath2014, Kucukelbir2017}.
+These approaches are used primarily to estimate hierarchical Bayesian models with regular likelihood functions.
+Gradient-based methods, including the Laplace approximation and black-box variational inference, are hindered by the strict requirement for differentiable log-likelihoods, limiting their applicability in key problems such as quantile regression \citep{Koenker1978} and support vector machines \citep{Vapnik1998}.
+In contrast, mean-field variational Bayes, expectation propagation, and stochastic variational inference are well suited for hierarchical models whose posterior distribution factorizes in the product of conditionally conjugate factors.